mwarning/testmesh/README.md

 ## Daemon Control

-If geomesh is started with the control socket option (`./geomesh -c /tmp/geomesh.sock`), the instance can be controlled remotely:
+If testmesh is started with the control socket option (`./testmesh -c /tmp/testmesh.sock`), the instance can be controlled remotely:

 ```
-geomesh-ctl -c /tmp/geomesh.sock
+testmesh-ctl -c /tmp/testmesh.sock
 ```

 or use `socat`:

 ```
-socat - UNIX-CONNECT:/tmp/geomesh.sock
+socat - UNIX-CONNECT:/tmp/testmesh.sock
 ```

 ## Further Reading